For Graphic Packaging Holding Company [GPK], Analyst sees a drop to $29. What next?

 The presentation will be in the form of a fireside chat.
 The discussion will be available live and in replay via webcast, and can be accessed from the Investors section of the Graphic Packaging website at www.graphicpkg.com.

-It opened the trading session at $22.09, the shares rose to $22.515 and dropped to $22.09, the range by which the price of stock traded the whole day.
-The daily chart for GPK points out that the company has recorded -6.34% loss over the past six months.
-However, it is still -15.36% lower than its most recent low trading price.

-If we look at the average trading volume of 4.60M shares, GPK reached to a volume of 4351267 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 3.81M shares, GPK reached a trading volume of 3701165 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Graphic Packaging Holding Company [GPK]:
+What do top market gurus say about Graphic Packaging Holding Company [GPK]?

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for GPK shares is $29.70 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on GPK stock is a recommendation set at 1.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.